 Keywords

-Wetlands, Outer banks, Albemarle Sound, Pamlico Sound, Landover, Landover change,
+Wetlands, Outer Banks, Albemarle Sound, Pamlico Sound, Landcover, Landcover change, Ecological Forecasting

 II.
 Introduction

-Background: Coastal regions such as the Albemarle-Pamlico estuary system, are heavily dependent on extensive healthy wetlands to provide a transitional buffer between terrestrial and aquatic ecosystems.
+Background: Coastal regions, such as the Albemarle-Pamlico estuary system, are heavily dependent on extensive healthy wetlands to provide a transitional buffer between terrestrial and aquatic ecosystems.
 Commonly misunderstood as smelly, muddy, and aesthetically unappealing, wetlands are responsible for peat deposition and sediment trapping, and filtering toxic heavy metals and nutrient overloads from urban or agricultural runoff (Howarth et al. 1996, Lytle et al. 1998, Stevenson et al. 1985).
 Wetlands also offer predation refuge for juvenile fish species (Jude and Pappas, 1992) which consequently supports local fishing industry by ensuring steady and healthy fish populations.
 These transitional ecosystems have very high primary production and effectively sequester carbon by fixing carbon dioxide (CO2) in the form of biomass (Whiting and Chanton, 2001).
-Coastlines frequently subject to hurricanes and heavy storms such as the eastern United States benefit greatly from wetlands’ ability to mitigate damage and flood conditions (Gedan et al. 2011).
+Coastlines frequently subjected to hurricanes and heavy storms such as the eastern United States benefit greatly from wetlands’ ability to mitigate damage and flood conditions (Gedan et al. 2011).
 Ecotourism also benefits from extensive wetland ecosystems by offering economic opportunities in recreational water activities such as fishing, kayak/canoeing, and for some just an escape from reality.

-Project Objectives: This project looks at wetland extent in the Albemarle-Pamlico estuary over time.
-Using a dense time-stacking of Landsat Imagery, wetland extent will be mapped throughout Albemarle Pamlico watershed between the years 2000 – 2015.
-NASA Earth Observing Systems (EOS), in particular Landsat-5, 7, and 8, will be used to collect imagery.
-Two indices will be used, one that measures change in water extent over the years and one that will measure the relative health of the wetlands themselves.
-This two pronged approach seeks to capture both natural and anthropogenic effects on the Albemarle Pamlico estuary system.
+Project Objectives: This project looked at wetland extent in the Albemarle-Pamlico estuary over time.
+Using a dense time-stacking of Landsat Imagery, wetland extent were mapped throughout Albemarle Pamlico watershed between the years 2000 – 2015.
+NASA Earth Observing Systems (EOS), in particular Landsat-5, 7, and 8, were used to collect imagery.
+Two indices were used, one that measured change in water extent over the years and one that measured the relative health of the wetlands themselves.
+This two pronged approach sought to capture both natural and anthropogenic effects on the Albemarle Pamlico estuary system.

-Study Area: The Albemarle-Pamlico watershed encompasses a large Geographic area, approximately 30,000 square miles.
-This includes 25 counties in Northeastern North Carolina and 10 counties in Southeastern Virginia.
+Study Area: The Albemarle-Pamlico watershed encompasses a large geographic area, approximately 30,000 square miles.
+This includes 25 counties in Northeastern, North Carolina and 10 counties in Southeastern, Virginia.
 The watershed is made of six major river basins and two major sounds.
-This project’s study area will focus on the Albemarle and Pamlico estuary system, the second largest estuary system in the United States.
+This project’s study area focused on the Albemarle and Pamlico estuary system, the second largest estuary system in the United States.

 Study Period: 2000 – 2015